Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There are so many things we can all do to improve safety.
 A few examples are learn CPR, acquire a fire extinguisher and become familiar with its proper use, make a fire exit plan for your home and practice exit drills, know at least two ways out of every room, have a safe meeting place outside, learn first aid, and maintain a disaster supply kit.
 For more information, please visit our Fire Department page here.

-The fire department offers CPR classes when a sufficient amount of residents enlist in a class.
-This class is free of charge for Village residents.
+The Fire Department offers CPR classes when a sufficient amount of residents enlist in a class.
+This class is $25.00 for Village residents and $35.00 for non-residents.
 Please call the Fire Department at 847-678-5136 to be placed on the waiting list for the next class.

 Yes, they do.
 It is called the Schiller Park Firefighters Association (SPFA), and can be contacted through their